Why Lake Homeowners Are Replacing Wooden Steps with Stone: A Minnetonka and Orono Guide

 The Case for Stone Steps to Your Lake

 Stone steps are better.
 They last longer.
 That's not a sales pitch—it's just accurate.
-When I tear out rotting wooden steps, I replace them with stone because there's no point putting in another material that will fail the same way.
+When I tear out rotting wooden steps, I replace them with new stone steps, because there's no point putting in another material that will fail the same way.

 What Stone Steps Mean